bioinfo-pf-curie/mpiMarkDup/docs/README.md

 Firstly, the program sorts the reads by genome position and extract discordant and unmapped (end and mate) reads with the same method described in [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT).

 Secondly, the program marks the duplicated reads for each chromosome and discordant reads according to Picard Markduplicate method.
-The unmapped and unmapped mates are not marked.
+The discordant and unmapped reds are not marked.
 To limit memory overhead, we build a distributed perfect hash table (see [perfectHash.c](../src/perfectHash.c) for details) for fragment list and end list.
 This way the memory usage is under the memory usage of [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT).

 Finally, each chromosome is marked and compressed with bgzf and written down in the output folder.